ds-turner/intervals/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-[`{ints}`](ds-turner.github.io/ints/) helps users tidy up messy ints.
-It can group and merge overlapping ints as well as remove parts of one set of ints, based on another set of ints.
+[`{ints}`](ds-turner.github.io/ints/) helps users tidy up messy intervals.
+It can group and merge overlapping intervals as well as remove parts of one set of intervals, based on another set of intervals.
 In this context an interval is defined as having a start and a stop.
 It can be numeric or date type.

 `{ints}` uses [`{data.table}`](https://rdatatable.gitlab.io/data.table/)
 for memory efficiency and speed, it will always return a `data.table`